shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 !!! caution "User Onboarding options"

-    If the application is registered but not configured for any social login providers, by default, [passwordless login]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) is the only option that is enabled for the application users.
+    If the application is registered but none of the available social providers are enabled and configured for user onboarding, then by default, the [passwordless login]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) is the only option that is available for onboarding app users.

 ## Install Auth SDK